Water restrictions were eased to Level 1 on 1 March 2020 due to increased dam levels following recent rain.

 - Sources of water that are not restricted such as bore, recycled, tank water or grey water

-- Uses of water for which there is no practical alternative, such as firefighting
+- Uses of water for which there is no practical alternative, such as firefighting.

-Exemptions are available for business and industries that rely on outdoor water use for critical activities as part of their business.
+Exemptions are available for some business and industries that rely on outdoor water use for critical activities as part of their business.
 If you need an exemption you will need to apply online.

 Water is a precious resource, so we shouldn’t waste it.
 There are many simple things you can do around your home and garden every day to use water efficiently.
+Tips to save water

 Sydney Water has advice on services to fix leaks and install water efficient devices.